krahets/hello-algo/docs-en/chapter_computational_complexity/time_complexity.md

         }
     }
     ```

-Based on the above method, the algorithm running time can be obtained as $6n + 12$ ns :
+Using the above approach, we could calculate the algorithm's runtime to be $6n+12$ ns:

 $$
 1 + 1 + 10 + (1 + 5) \times n = 6n + 12
 $$

-In practice, however, **statistical algorithm runtimes are neither reasonable nor realistic**.
-First, we do not want to tie the estimation time to the operation platform, because the algorithm needs to run on a variety of different platforms.
-Second, it is difficult for us to be informed of the runtime of each operation, which makes the prediction process extremely difficult.
+However, in reality, **calculating an algorithm's runtime this way is neither practical nor reasonable**.
+Firstly, we don't want to tie our time estimates to a specific running platform, as algorithms need to run on a variety of platforms.
+Secondly, it’s difficult to know the exact runtime of each operation, which complicates the estimation process.

-## Trends In Statistical Time Growth
+## Tracking Time Growth Trends

-The time complexity analysis counts not the algorithm running time, **but the tendency of the algorithm running time to increase as the amount of data gets larger**.
+Time complexity analysis doesn't measure the exact runtime of an algorithm; **instead, it tracks the trend of how runtime grows as the data volume increases**.

-The concept of "time-growing trend" is rather abstract, so let's try to understand it through an example.
-Suppose the size of the input data is $n$, and given three algorithmic functions `A`, `B` and `C`:
+The concept of "time growth trend" is somewhat abstract, so let's understand it through an example.
+Suppose the input data size is $n$, and consider three algorithm functions `A`, `B`, and `C`:

 === "Python"